ASMAX2 is a C-QUAM compatible Stereo, or Mono capable AM

 specific time.
 With this option, one can leave the unit at

 a remote site and have it operate only for the specified

 A C-QUAM Stereo encoding system is built-in and provides

-of up to 40dB.
-Optionally, stereo encoding can be de-activated
+separation of up to 40dB.
+Optionally, stereo encoding can

-for AM transmitters, this does not mean it has
+requirements for AM transmitters, this does not mean it has